esmoradian/esmoradian.github.io/index.md

 ### MIV (WIP)

-A toy text editor that aspires to be the best there ever was.
+A toy terminal-based text editor that aspires to be better it was yesterday.

 [GitHub](https://github.com/esmoradian/miv){:target="\_blank"}